 So far, Colonia gives visitors an overall peace by means of its mouth-watering food, tranquility and quiet atmosphere.
 Even the hundreds of tourists that travel from Buenos Aires (a one-hour voyage on the ferry) slowly walk down the paved streets, look at the colonial constructions or talk at the many bars and restaurants in the area.

 The prices vary in high season and the point is finding the right place.
 There are hotels and inns with breakfast included for $US 30.
 If you are planning to stay a couple of nights, you better take the 21th route to the north, heading to Carmelo City, and rent one of the many houses available in that area.
 That would be the best choice and you’d have the opportunity to enjoy the typical daybreaks in the Uruguayan countryside.

 You can make the arrangements for your accommodation before starting your trip.
-These are some of the websites where you can check the offers and book them online:

 Besides the accommodation, you’ll find information in these links on reference prices for transportation, food and lists of the activities to carry out in the city.